t3mediacorp/comfy_gallery/README.md

 If you are using ComfyGallery in conjunction with ComfortableMexicanSofa everything will be configured automatically.

+There's no front-end to this engine.
+Feel free to access galleries like such: `Gallery::Gallery.find_by_identifier('my_gallery)` and cycle through the `photos`.

+Also you may use provided [ColorBox](http://jacklmoore.com/colorbox/) javascript to display galleries.
+Just declare these for asset pipeline

+    // in app/assets/javascripts/application.js
+    //= require comfy_gallery/jquery.colorbox

+    // in app/assets/stylesheets/application.css
+    //= require comfy_gallery/colorbox

+---

 CMS Gallery is released under the [MIT license](https://github.com/twg/sofa-gallery/raw/master/LICENSE)